getartistry/artistry/wp-content/plugins/payment-gateway-stripe-and-woocommerce-integration/readme.txt

 = About Apple Pay =
 Apple Pay offers an easy, secure, and private way to pay on iPhone, iPad, Apple Watch, and Mac.
 In stores, you can use Apple Pay on your iPhone or Apple Watch.
 Within apps, you can use Apple Pay on your iPhone, iPad, and Apple Watch.
 Within websites in Safari, you can use Apple Pay on your iPhone, iPad, and Mac.
 To use Apple Pay with Safari on a Mac model without built-in Touch ID, go to Settings > Wallet & Apple Pay and turn on Allow Payments on Mac.

-= About XAdapter =
+= About WebToffee =

-XAdapter is a reliable, efficient and focused WooCommerce extension developer firm.
+WebToffee is a reliable, efficient and focused WooCommerce extension developer firm.
 Our team comprises of profoundly experienced developers with a vast knowledge pool.

 == Installation ==